Entry requirements

 Admission criteria

-To be eligible for admission, an applicant must have achieved at least one of the following minimum entry requirements and fulfill any essential criteria for admission:
+To be eligible, an applicant must have achieved at least one of the following minimum entry requirements and fulfil any essential criteria for admission.
+In cases where there are more eligible applicants than available places, admission will be competitive with ranks based on the entry criteria.

-- A completed bachelor (AQF level 7) or bachelor honours (AQF level 8) degree with an overall Grade Point Average of 5.0 or higher (or equivalent academic performance) or equivalent from a recognised higher education institution; OR
+- A completed bachelor (AQF level 7) or bachelor honours (AQF level 8) degree or higher or equivalent from a recognised higher education institution; OR

 English language entry requirements